acquia/cloud-hooks/README.markdown

 ### code-deploy

-The code-deploy hook is run whenever you use the Workflow page to deploy new code to environment, either via drag-drop or by selecting an existing branch or tag from the Code drop-down list.
+The code-deploy hook is run whenever you use the Workflow page to deploy new code to an environment, either via drag-drop or by selecting an existing branch or tag from the Code drop-down list.

 Usage: code-deploy site target-env source-branch deployed-tag repo-url repo-type